Pingasmaster/introduction-linux/docs/contents/tp1.md

 !!! tip "What is a command ?"

     A *command*  is a sequence of words ending with a newline character.
-That is, a command is a sequence of characters that ends with the `<Enter>` key.
+That is, a command is a sequence of characters that ends with the <kbd>⏎ Enter</kbd> key.
 The first word is the name of the command, the others are its *arguments*.
 The command is executed by the shell, which is a program that interprets the command line.

     ```bash
     $ touch file.txt